Union Trust Company Building (Providence, Rhode Island): History

 In 2016, a New York developer signed a contract for $2.5 million in state historic preservation tax credits.
-The developer plans to "convert the building to a mix of business and restaurant on the first two floors and rooftop, and apartment use on all other floors."
+The developer planned to "convert the building to a mix of business and restaurant on the first two floors and rooftop, and apartment use on all other floors."
+The project was completed in 2019 to designs by architects Studio MEJA, now SignalWorks, and is named the G Reserve, for the building's common name and for the nearby Providence G complex with which it is associated.